sureshHARDIYA/phd-resources/Papers/GraphQLHIE/TECHNOLOGIES.md

 `Redux-Form` is a great option to do that job to you.
 It keeps track of all common application form state such as:

-- The fields that are in the form;
+- The fields that are in the form
-- The values of each field;
+- The values of each field
-- The focused field;
+- The focused field
-- If the field values are valid;
+- If the field values are valid
-- The fields that the user have interacted with;
+- The fields that the user have interacted with
-- If the form is being submitted;
+- If the form is being submitted
-- If is happening any asynchronous validation.
+- If is happening any `asynchronous validation

 ## `mongoDB`